tasbihaanwaradil/dsa2026/README.md

 1. Open the repository: [DSA 2026](https://github.com/tasbihaanwaradil/dsa2026)
 2. Click on the **problem link** in the table above to jump directly to the solution file.
-3. Explore folders for additional problems and notes.
+3. Explore topics for additional problems and notes.

-> Example folder structure:

-DSA2026/
-│
-├── BinaryNumberSystem/
-│ ├── BinaryToDecimal.cpp
-│ └── DecimalToBinary.cpp
-├── Arrays/
-│ ├── MaximumSubarrayBruteForce.cpp
-│ └── MaximumSubarrayKadane.cpp
-└── README.md

 ---